Frequently Asked Questions

 All information about lecture times, public holidays and dates for the next semester can be found here.

-The students’ organisation Lucerne (SOL) is the association for all University of Lucerne students and represents their interests within the university and political arena.
+The SOL student organisation represents all University of Lucerne students and their interests within the university and beyond.
 The SOL is split into various faculty bodies, departments and task forces, all of which welcome participation from students.

 Overview of current registration and tuition fees plus bank/payment details.